 - (1) City councilmembers must file an annual statement with the City Secretary itemizing expenses paid from city-funded officeholder accounts during the prior fiscal year.
-The annual statement must be on a form provided by the City Secretary and filed with the City Secretary no later than 5:00 p.m. on April 30.
+The annual statement must be on a form provided by the City Secretary and filed with the City Secretary no later than 5:00 p.m. on April 30 or when the councilmember vacates office, whichever is sooner.
 If April 30 is a Saturday, Sunday, city holiday, or furlough day, the deadline is extended to 5:00 p.m. of the next business day.
 The annual statement must include to whom the expense was paid, the date the expense was paid, a description of the expense, and the dollar amount of the expense. - (2) These reporting requirements are in addition to any reporting requirements set out in the Dallas City Code or state law.